Otus-DevOps-2023-01/ifinodin_infra/README.md

 ### Add SSL for pritunl:
 #### - install certbot and complete dns challenge
 > unfortunately, we encountered a rate-limit error and were unable to complete the TLS setup

+### Packer
+#### We have added a packer template for "baking" the image and pushing it to the yc repository.
+Prepared provisioning scripts for the application and mongodb